vjar/macvtap-mknod-for-unprivileged-netns/README.md

 `make install` creates this path as a symbolic link, which points to a script for rootless Podman.
 This can be replaced to support differently initialised network namespaces.
-The link is not removed by `make uninstall`.
+The link is not removed by `make uninstall` and an existing link is not overwritten by `make install`.

 None of the arguments are used for target PID discovery, but all arguments are passed and may be used in custom implementations.